What information do I need when I open a Transact case

 If your organization doesn’t have the BCC enabled, the email fails.

-If you see the Invalid BCC email address error message, contact Support.
+If you see the Invalid BCC email address error message, contact our support team.
+You can reach them via email at Help.AcousticID@acoustic.com or at the following phone numbers:

 The Invalid BCC email address error message displays in the XML response and the email fails to send.